azf99/bus-detection-api/readme.md

 Step 2: Follow these instructions to install:   https://www.itnota.com/install-python-windows-server/

 Step 3: Now go to the extracted folder and install the dependencies using pip command:

 	pip install -r requirements.txt

-	This will download all the dependencies
+Step 4: Run the app.py file using:

-Step 4: Run the app.py file using: 	python app.py 80
+	python app.py 80

 Here 80 is the port number

 The application will display the path for the API endpoint which would be like:	"http://127.0.0.1:<PORT NUMBER>/status"